solartempest/qmk_firmware/keyboards/aleblazer/zodiark/keymaps/solartempest/readme.md

 -   Fully emappable left encoder controls volume up/down/mute.
 Right encoder left/right arrow keys.
 -   Allows for  live remapping of per-layer rotary encoder functions in VIA.
 -   VIA support included by default.
--   Custom macro key in VIA for Super Alt Tab, which is fully compatible with rotary encoders.
--   Custom macro key in VIA for moving windows to other monitors in Windows, which is fully compatible with rotary encoders.

 ### Haptic Feedback Features:
 -   Supports Pimoroni Haptic Bzzz installed on master side.